estansifer/factoriomods/ctg/README.md

 ## Versions

+ * 0.4.2
+    * No change except for a specific save file.
  * 0.4.1
     * Fixed bug in the variables v1 - v8 not working for custom patterns.
     * Slightly tweaked behavior of Cross, Strip, Comb, Grid, and Checkerboard, resolving